UdK-VPT/Coding_and_BuildingPhysics/README.md

 # Coding_and_BuildingPhysics
-Repository für the "Coding and Physics" seminar (SoSe 2022)
+Repository for the "Coding and Physics" seminar (SoSe 2022)